ibm-cloud-docs/EventStreams/schema_registry.md

 You can import data into the Schema Registry that has been exported from other schema registries.
 When data is imported, the global ID associated with each artifact version is preserved.
 This means that you can continue to use data that is already stored in Kafka using the same schema global ID values.

-The {{site.data.keyword.messagehub}} CLI supports importing data using the import/export format of the Apicurio registry.
+The {{site.data.keyword.messagehub}} CLI supports importing data using the import and export format of the Apicurio registry, as in the following example.
-For example:

 ```sh
 ibmcloud es schema-import import.zip